 The Panthertown Valley area lies on the eastern continental divide in North Carolina's Blue Ridge Mountains.
 The headwaters of the Tuckaseegee River and the east fork of Little Tennessee River create biologically diverse habitats for wildlife and rare plants.
 Panthertown is designated as a Blue Ridge National Heritage Area.

 Camping is permitted with campsites dotted along trails, but groups are limited to no more than 12 people per site.
+Use bear-proof food canisters since bears sometimes explore campsites at night.
 No commercial equestrian or mountain bike outfitter/guides are permitted.
 The wonderful volunteer group, Friends of Panthertown (read about them below), protects and maintains the public trails in Panthertown Valley spread out over 6,300 acres.

 Hike: Schoolhouse Falls / Little Green Mountain Loop (5 miles)